How to Write a PR Brief3rd June 2016 / All, How To

 Requirements & Measurement

 Actual specifics in terms of deliverables – the measurable outcomes you want to achieve.
-You can also use this section to include the remit i.e. UK-only focus, 12-month campaign, tactics you want including such as social media management.
+You can also use this section to include the remit, i.e., UK-only focus, 12-month campaign, tactics you want included such as social media management.

-How the PR agency will be able to demonstrate return of investment will be core moving forward, so outline how the success of the campaign will be measured, and list your key performance indicators (KPIs) such as specifics on deliverables and outcomes i.e. on share of voice, number of leads generated etc.
+How the PR agency will be able to demonstrate return on investment will be vital moving forwards, so outline how the success of the campaign will be measured, and list your key performance indicators (KPIs) such as specifics on deliverables and outcomes – i.e. on share of voice, number of leads generated etc.

 Always include details of your maximum budget.
 Even if it’s a ballpark or sliding scale, the inclusion of a budget will ensure that the responses to your brief are on target.
 The inclusion of a budget will also help exclude those agencies that ‘don’t get out of bed for less.’

 For more on this, you might want to read our other blog post: How Much Should You Spend on PR?

 The Process and Timetable